Trap Neuter Return

 Different kinds of fundraisers are held throughout each year to raise funds to help FALC continue our TNR, foster, and other programs.
 We have held and participated in multiple share nights at restaurants, bake sales, annual disc golf tournaments, garage sales, art auctions, etc.

-COVID-19 has unfortunately halted, and cancelled some of the fundraisers planned and in the works this year.
+COVID-19 unfortunately halted, and cancelled some of the fundraisers that were planned for 2020.

 Fat Cat Cafe